 The Store family cannot express enough how grateful they are for the compassionate, loving care provided to Donna during her stay at Aspirus Longterm Care in Ontonagon.
 The affection and respect shown to her is a testament to the quality of every employee.
 There are no words that can adequately describe our family’s thanks to each of you.

-Due to Covid-19 restrictions, funeral arrangements for Donna will take place in the spring.
 The Store family appreciates the professionalism of the Cane Funeral Home in Ontonagon with assisting and finalizing these arrangements.

 Rest peacefully mom, take care of David, Jay and Todd and until we all meet again, know how loved you are.